TheJiajuLi/jiajuli.com.github.io/README.md

 # jiajuli.com.github.io
-This is the repository used to build my personal website.
+This a repository I used to build/ construct my personal website.